One question our Singapore team is often faced with when we work on creating an app is that, why do you need other people beyond the developers?

 As the Android or iOS developers work on the app, the UI designers’ role comes into play.

-They are required to work upon the appearance, display, images, buttons, etc. of the app.
+They are required to work on the appearance, display, images, buttons, etc. of the app.

 They both go together and are necessarily incomplete without the other.
-UX focuses on making the app offer ease of use, UI instead relates to domains that are directly interacted with by the user.
+UX focuses on making the app offer ease of use, UI instead relates to domains directly interacting with by the user.

-Making a successful app that is loved by the user cannot be possible without a great UI and UX design.
+Making a successful app that the user loves cannot be possible without a great UI and UX design.

 The developers may write the best code ever, but if the app fails to answer the user’s needs and does not impress with its interface, it will never be able to leave a mark.